Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 #### Description

 Create a Sale.
 The sale creation recibes a Dispatch ID.
-It's must be unic.
+It's must be unique.

 #### Request Format